 Listen – and act on – feedback

 Transformational leaders value the views and insights of everyone within their team.
 They therefore listen regularly and use this feedback to drive long term, continuous improvement.
 This could be through regular check-ins or more scheduled feedback through surveys, but the aim is to create a two-way conversation based on open communication.

 Asking for, and acting on, feedback builds trust across the organisation and increases engagement.
 Essentially employees see that they are respected for their skills, knowledge, and experience, increasing their motivation and empowering them to do their best work.
-And listening covers the leader’s performance too – they are always open to improving by taking on board feedback from their people, such as through 360 degree leadership development assessments.
+And listening covers the leader’s performance too – they are always open to improving by taking on board feedback from their people, such as through 360 degree leadership development assessments and transformational leadership coaching.

 Transformational leaders don’t stay in their comfort zone

-As we’ve explained, transformational leaders are focused on making impactful changes rather than just continuing business as usual.
+As we’ve explained, the transformational leadership philosophy is focused on making impactful changes rather than just continuing business as usual.
 Psychologically most of us are wary of change so transformational leaders need the skills to persuade and convince people that what they are proposing is positive for them as well as the wider company.
 This starts with building trust and demonstrating interest in employees as people, helping to get them on board with change.

 None of this means that transformational leaders aren’t afraid to make tough decisions when necessary.
 However, they can explain these in ways that resonate with everyone, meaning employees see the logic and reasoning and buy-into the process.
 Transformational leaders don’t stay in their comfort zone, however.
 They are open minded and fair, meaning they are willing to listen and change plans when required, rather than simply bulldozing them through without taking on board team feedback.